speedshi/MCM_MAT/README.md

 The code now only accept seismic data of HDF5 and SAC format.
 Other formats will be supported in the future.
 For the SAC format, a cell array containing the name of SAC files is used as the input for seismic data.

-The H5 data should be oganized as follows:
+The HDF5 data should be oganized as follows:

  /NETWORK_NAME (contains different stations)

- --/NETWORK_NAME/STATION_NAME (contains single component data)
+ --/NETWORK_NAME/STATION_NAME (contains different component data)

  ----/NETWORK_NAME/STATION_NAME/COMPONENT_NAME (contains seismic data)